Fx-Professional-Services/MoweryDocs/Mowery/Viewing Product List and Details.md

 ## 📋 Open the Product List

 1. From the main menu, go to **System Defaults → Products**.
-2. The **Product List** screen appears, showing all available products.
+The **Product List** screen appears, showing all available products.

 ---

 ## 🔍 View a Product’s Details

-1. Locate the product you want to review.
+2. Locate the product you want to review.
-2. Click the product to open its **Product Detail** page.
+3. Click the leftmost button in the product row to open the **Product Detail** page.

 ---
 ## 🧾 Understand the Product Detail Sections

 Each product has multiple sections that provide specific information.
-### 🔹 Product Info
+### 🔹 I.  Product Info

 This section provides general information that helps classify and describe the product.